-1a On the date on which this reprint was prepared, provisions referred to in the following table had not come into operation and are not included in this reprint.
+1a On the date on which this compilation was prepared, provisions referred to in the following table had not come into operation and are therefore not included in this compilation.
 For the text of the provisions see the endnote referred to after the short title.

 Provisions that have not come into operation